Jongy/gcc_assert_introspect/README.rst

 I always preferred the short and concise ``assert(...)`` statements (as opposed to the cumbersome assert-equal, assert-less-than, assert-string-equal etc most C/C++ unit test libraries have).
-And not just for writing tests - ``assert`` s placed in regular code are very helpful to catch problems, and in many projects I use them extensively.
-However, often seeing them trigger is just not enough to pinpoint the problem.
+And not just for writing tests - ``assert`` s placed in regular code are very helpful to catch problems, and in many projects I use them extensively, especially during early development, when they are very likely to fail... :) However, often seeing them trigger is just not enough to pinpoint the problem.
-So you are required to change the code, add some prints and reproduce the problem if you really want to know what went wrong.
+So you are required to change the code, add some prints and reproduce the problem if you want to know what went wrong.

 I'm really tired of doing that (especially of converting ``assert`` s which have side effects to